michelleconville/bakery-lane/README.md

 ## Features
 ### Site wide
 #### Navigation Bar
 *   This will contain the bakery logo and links to the Home, About Us, Gallery and Contact Us pages and will be responsive on all devices.
-By clicking on the logo, the user will be brought back to the home page.
+    *   The logo will be linked to the landing page for ease of use for the user, no matter what page the user is on, By clicking on the logo, the user will be brought back to the landing page.
+    *   In the navigation bar, a line will appear under the page that the user so they always know were they are on the website.
 *   This will allow users to easily navigate between the pages within the site on any size device.

 ![navigation bar](assets/images/features/navigation-bar-desktop.JPG)